My first Rails app, Plain Reading

 - Skeleton site.
 Build a homepage and basic user management with register and login pages.
 The GoRails tutorial helped immensely here.

 - Dropbox connectivity.
 This took longer than I thought it would, and involved monkey-patching the Dropbox API gem to incorporate (and tweak) an open PR.

 - Models design.
 This guide helped.
 After that was done, finishing up the Settings page was straightforward.

 - CSV reading list parser.
 The main backend component.
-I made use of a gem that I previously created for a related project, but I essentially rewrote it, so this stage actually took the longest.
+I made use of a gem that I previously created for a related project, but I added a lot of new features and heavily refactored it along the way, so this stage actually took the longest.

 - My List page.
 Finally, the point of the whole thing!
 This is where items parsed from the CSV are displayed in a pretty way so that you can show your reading list to other people.
 I adapted the view from my reading page on my blog.
 I will improve on that soon, but in the meantime it’s pretty neat that I can copy over essentially the same ERB file and Stimulus controller from my blog, thanks to my blog being made with Bridgetown.
 (Here’s more on how I built that.)

 I’m still ironing out some deployment issues: Dropbox is not connecting in production, my Stimulus JS is not working due to header issues… but hey, at least it’s now a site on the web.

 5. Next improvements